MicrosoftDocs/appcenter-docs/docs/transition/moving/incompatibilities.md

 ## Crashes

-In App Center, we currently don't supported to receive crashes for UWP apps.
+In App Center, we currently don't support to receive crashes for UWP apps.
 We're working to send crashes collected by the HockeySDK for UWP to App Center.

 ## Distribution Groups